ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler verifies that the group identifier of the /ace-group/gid path is a subset of the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
 The KDC MAY set the payload as the payload of the 2.01 (Created) response to the Token Post, defined in {{token-post}}.
 Note that in this case, the content format MUST be set to application/ace+cbor.

-If the request is not formatted correctly (e.g. unknown or not-expected fields present), the handler MUST respond with 4.00 (Bad Request) error message.
+If the request is not formatted correctly (e.g. unknown, not-expected fields present, or expected fields with incorrect format), the handler MUST respond with 4.00 (Bad Request) error message.

+If the signature contained in "client_cred_verify" does not pass verification, the handler MUST respond with 4.00 (Bad Request) error message.

+If the KDC stores the group members public keys, the handler verifies that one public key can be retrieved for the joining member, either from the "client_cred" field, or from the KDC previous knowledge of it.
+If that cannot be verified, it is RECOMMENDED that the handler stops the joining process and responds with 4.00 (Bad Request) error message.
+Applications profiles MAY define alternatives (OPT6).

-If verification succeeds, the handler adds the public key indicated in "client_cred" to the list of public keys stored for the group identified by "gid".
+If verification succeeds, the handler adds the retrieved public key of the joining node to the list of public keys stored for the group identified by "gid".
 Moreover, the handler assigns a name to the node (e.g. "node1"), and creates a sub-resource to /ace-group/gid/ at the KDC (e.g. "/ace-group/gid/node1").
 The handler returns a 2.01 (Created) message containing the symmetric group keying material, the group policies and all the public keys of the current members of the group, if the KDC manages those and the Client requested them.
 The response message also contains the URI path to the sub-resource created for that node in a Location-Path CoAP option.
 The payload of the response is formatted as a CBOR map which MAY contain the following fields, which, if included, MUST have the corresponding values:

 * 'gkty', identifying the key type of the 'key' parameter.
 The set of values can be found in the "Key Type" column of the "ACE Groupcomm Key" Registry.
 Implementations MUST verify that the key type matches the application profile being used, if present, as registered in the "ACE Groupcomm Key" registry.